Hel Peninsula: Geography

+route was originally numbered 666, which played on the biblical number of the beast and the similarity of the name "Hel" to the English word "hell".
+This raised complaints from Catholic groups which found the numbering blasphemous.
+The number was changed in 2023.

 Military importance

-The Hel (German: Hela) Peninsula was part of Prussia and then Germany from 1772 to 1919.
-After the peninsula became part of the Second Polish Republic after World War I, it acquired considerable military significance (Polish Corridor) and was turned into a fortified region, with a garrison of about 3,000.
+The Hel Peninsula was part of Polish-Lithuanian Commonwealth before it was annexed by Prussia in 1772.
+From 1772 to 1919, it was known by its German name Hela.
+After the peninsula became part of the Second Polish Republic after World War I, it acquired considerable military significance as part of the Polish Corridor and was turned into a fortified region, with a garrison of about 3,000.
 In the course of the Battle of Hel in 1939, Polish forces dynamited the peninsula at one point and turned it into an island.

 During the years of German occupation of Poland (1939–1945), Hel's defenses were further expanded, and a battery of three 40.6 cm SK C/34 gun was constructed, but the guns were soon moved to the Atlantic Wall in occupied France.
 Hel peninsula remained in German hands until the end of World War II, when the defending forces surrendered on 14 May 1945, six days after Germany capitulated.

 After the war, when the peninsula again became part of Poland, it continued to have military significance, with much of its area reserved for military use.
 Additional gun batteries were built in the 1940s and the 1950s.
 Many of the fortifications and batteries are open to tourists today, but some areas of the peninsula still belong to the Polish Armed Forces.